-If it sounds silly, that’s because it is.
-Masturbation does not cause hair loss in men and there is literally no link between hair fall and masturbation.
+Well, if it sounds silly, that’s because it is.
+Masturbation does not cause hair loss in men and there is literally no link between masturbation and hair loss.
+In fact, there are many benefits of masturbation.
+Read as we explore them, and let you know what to do if you struggle with hair loss or thinning hair.

 Does masturbation cause hair loss?